Tag Archive for: student project

 The project involved renovating the staircases (masonry), the roof, the gutters, and painting (we sanded and then repainted the exterior and interior walls).

-Have you encountered any unexpected complications?
+Have you encountered any complications you didn't expect?

 We can’t say we ran into any real complications.
-We had prepared ourselves to be put off by the different hygiene standards, but we actually adapted pretty quickly (adaptation happens fast when you have no choice).
+We had prepared ourselves to be put off by the different hygiene practices, but we actually adapted fairly quickly (adaptation happens fast when we have no choice).
 So, what surprised us most at first was how independent the children were, even from a very young age (sometimes a 5-year-old would carry and take care of their 1-year-old sibling).
-We also noticed cultural differences regarding romantic relationships and how they are conceptualized.
-Aside from the culture shock inherent in this kind of experience, we didn’t really face any major complications; it’s simply a matter of adapting to every aspect of life in a country where the way of life is the opposite of what we know in Europe.
+We also noticed cultural differences regarding romantic relationships and how they’re conceptualized.
+Aside from the culture shock that’s inherent in this kind of experience, we didn’t really face any major complications; it’s simply a matter of adapting to every aspect of life in a country where the way of life is the opposite of what we’re used to in Europe.

-Before your trip, you reached out to Médecins du Monde.
+Before your trip, you reached out to Médecin du Monde.
 How did you go about raising awareness?

-In fact, we initially got in touch with Médecins du Monde, who were very eager to support us in this endeavor; unfortunately, after several follow-ups, we didn’t hear back from them.
-So we had prepared some awareness-raising sessions, but once we were there, putting them into practice proved much more difficult than we had anticipated.
-First of all, because not all the children speak French well, depending on their age (they learn French at school since it is the country’s official language).
+In fact, we had initial contact with Médecin du Monde, who were very eager to support us on this adventure; unfortunately, after several follow-ups, we didn’t hear back from them.
+So we had prepared some awareness-raising sessions, but once we were there, putting them into practice turned out to be much more difficult than we had anticipated.
+First of all, because not all the children speak French well, depending on their age (they learn French in school since it’s the country’s official language).
 And above all, they just wanted to play with us and do physical activities.
 The diversity of the group therefore prevented us from carrying out our awareness-raising activities as we had hoped.
 This aspect of the mission is therefore an area for improvement for next year.

 How did the experience affect you?

 That’s a pretty tough question.
 I think it took each of us some time after we got back to “process” everything we’d been through.
 We don’t claim that this trip completely transformed us or that we’re now entirely different people.
-But this experience certainly left its mark and gave us a lot on a human level.
-It’s sometimes good to get a “wake-up call,” and we can say that what we experienced was a true cultural, social, and human whirlwind.
-Back home, we’re still ourselves—medical students at the Montpellier-Nîmes Faculty, caught up in the grind of our daily routine—but not a day goes by without me thinking back on that trip to Togo.
+But this experience certainly left its mark and taught us a great deal on a human level.
+It’s sometimes good to get a “wake-up call,” and we can say that what we experienced was a veritable cultural, social, and human whirlwind.
+Now that we’re back, we’re still ourselves—medical students at the Montpellier-Nîmes Faculty, caught up in the grind of our daily routine—but not a day goes by without me thinking back on that trip to Togo.
 I don’t know if this experience will make me a better person or improve my practice as a future doctor, but it has given me something—that much is certain.

 What is your assessment of the situation?

 I am pleased to say that the outcome of this mission has been extremely positive.
-Of course, there is room for improvement in terms of pre-departure planning, on-site financial management (difficulty withdrawing funds), and the preparation and adaptation of our outreach efforts.
-But the very fact that we successfully completed the mission is a success in itself.
-Furthermore, we are certain of the value of our work, as we are in contact with Étienne, the school director, who regularly sends us videos of the children attending classes in their newly renovated building.
-This project is therefore clearly worth repeating, while doing our utmost to improve upon the minor hiccups of this year.
+Of course, there is room for improvement in terms of planning the trip in advance, managing funds on site (difficulty withdrawing money), and preparing and adapting our outreach activities.
+But the very fact that we carried out the mission successfully is an achievement in itself.
+Furthermore, we are certain of the value of our work, as we are in contact with Étienne, the school principal, who regularly sends us videos of the children attending classes in their newly renovated building.
+This project is therefore clearly worth repeating, while doing our best to iron out the minor hiccups from this year.

 Do you have any new projects?

 The new Vice Presidents in charge of Exchange Programs at the Association Carabine Montpelliéraine recently presented this year’s new project to medical students, which involves returning to Togo with the Espace HOTSI association.
 Indeed, we are convinced that continuing this mission is essential for another year.
-The format of the project therefore remains the same (renovation work, construction, tutoring, etc.), while the specifics are still to be determined with the new Med’Trotters team, which will be selected soon.
+The project’s format will therefore remain the same (renovation projects, construction, academic support, etc.), though the specifics are still to be determined with the new Med’Trotters team, which will be selected soon.

-Watch the Med’Trotters’ adventure on video!
+Check out the Med’Trotters’ adventure in this video!

 A project by the Eye Need View association

-For the first time, Eye Need View is calling on visual health students to help carry out its next humanitarian mission in Kenya.
+For the first time, Eye Need View is calling on visual health students to carry out its next humanitarian mission in Kenya.
 Five students from the fourteen orthoptics departments across France are participating in this project.

 The School of Medicine, represented by Julie Bay